Baby Sleep Tips and Daily Schedule for Your 2-4 Month Old

 Don’t fret.
 Keep trying to put them down in their crib.
 We also used the bassinet that came with our pack ‘n play as an alternative safe sleep space for the first few months.
 It was slightly inclined (to a safe level), and definitely helped both of my kids sleep better.

 A good swaddle is also key.
-Swaddles help keep the startle reflex from waking baby, and helps them keep that cozy, womb-like feeling going.
+Swaddles help keep the startle reflex from waking baby, and help them keep that cozy, womb-like feeling going.

 Sample 2-4 Month Old Sleep Schedule